kindista/kindista/src/facebook.md

 signup: "sign up with facebook" "already have an account? login!"
  - keep track of whether location was set by facebook or by user
    - if by facebook, get a confirmation when they try to do anything that requires location
+   - if signup via facebook and user has existing Kindista-ID, log in

 #Review
 [ ] take screen shots